sendbird/sendbird-calls-javascript/README.md

 If user dial or accept for the first time in the given domain, browser prompts for permission to use microphone.

 ## Initialize the SendBirdCall instance in a client app
 As shown below, the `SendBirdCall` instance must be initiated when a client app is launched.
-If another initialization with another APP_ID takes place, all existing data will be deleted and the `SendBirdCall` instance will be initialized with the new APP_ID.
+If another initialization with another `APP_ID` takes place, all existing data will be deleted and the `SendBirdCall` instance will be initialized with the new `APP_ID`.
 ```javascript
 SendBirdCall.init(APP_ID);
 ```

 ## Authenticate a user and connect websocket to server
 In order to make and receive calls, authenticate the user with SendBird server with the the `SendBirdCall.authenticate()` method.
-To dial or receive calls, `SendBirdCall` should be connected to websocket server.
-The socket can be connected by using `SendBirdCall.connectWebSocket()` method.
+To make or receive calls, `SendBirdCall` should be connected to websocket server.
+Connect socket after authentication has completed using `SendBirdCall.connectWebSocket()` method.
 ```javascript
 // Authentication
 SendBirdCall.authenticate({ USER_ID, ACCESS_TOKEN }, (res, error) => {